#pathtozerocarbon, #sustainability

 LMN_SourcesofGHG

-The SE 2050 (Structural Engineers 2050, created by the Carbon Leadership Forum) is helping lead the industry, developing many resources on embodied carbon, including case studies, rating system applicability, reductions, a page on getting started with embodied carbon, a soon-to-be-released SE 2050 LCA Methodology Guide and more.
-The SE 2050 also has a quick calculator to estimate embodied carbon from structural materials.
-A growing list of resources including strategies and timing to reduce embodied carbon.
+The SE 2050 (Structural Engineers 2050) is helping lead the industry, developing many resources on embodied carbon, a basics guide, top ten things a structural engineer should know, case studies, rating system applicability, reductions, a page on getting started with embodied carbon, and more.
+The SE 2050 also has a quick calculator (ECOM) to estimate embodied carbon from structural materials, specific guidance on materials and specifications.
+A growing list of resources including strategies and timing, case studies and pathways, and material-specific strategies to reduce embodied carbon.

 LMN_SE2050AIA2030